 Sprinkle the baking soda and salt over the top and stir until combined.
 Add the flour and stir just until all flour is incorporated.

-Transfer the batter to the prepared pan and place on a sheet pan.
+Transfer the batter to the prepared pan and place it on a sheet pan.
 Bake for 55-65 minutes or until a toothpick inserted in the center of the loaf comes out clean and without batter.
 You can also use an instant thermometer to determine if the bread is done.
 The temperature of the finished bread should be 200-205˚F.

 If using the smaller pans (3x5 or 3x6) bake for 25-35 minutes or until golden brown and a toothpick inserted in the center comes out clean (or internal temperature is 200-205˚F).